-- Method 2: initialization by random features. - It is related to random projection and Johnson-Lindenstrauss lemma [14]. - Set the initial values weights randomly by some stochastic distribution such as Gaussian or uniform distribution. - The values should not be too large not to have gradient explosion.
-They all should not be too small not to have gradient vanishing.
+- Method 2: initialization by random features. / - It is related to random projection and Johnson-Lindenstrauss lemma [14]. - Set the initial values weights randomly by some stochastic distribution such as Gaussian or uniform distribution. - The values should not be too large not to have gradient explosion.
+They should not all be too small not to have gradient vanishing.